FIWARE-Ops/docs.TourGuide/doc/development-context-aware-applications/introduction.md

   By other hand, you can see a the full API [here](http://fiware.github.io/specifications/ngsiv2/latest/cookbook/)

-It exist a preview NGSI version, call NGSI v1 but it has been largely overpassed by the current NGSIv2 version and it will be deprecated soon.
+It exists an early NGSI version, call NGSI v1 but it has been largely overpassed by the current NGSIv2 version and it will be deprecated soon.
 Anyway you can check it [here](http://fiware.github.io/context.Orion/api/v1/)

 If you want to start experimenting and doing hands-on work, have a look at: